ydahal1/ydahal1/jokes.md

-Just read a few facts about frogs.
-They were ribbiting.
+Past, present, and future walked into a bar....
+It was tense.

 [
-Sat Nov 29 00:28:04 UTC 2025
+Sun Nov 30 00:32:56 UTC 2025
  ]